Perfectly Imperfect

 Wanna know where I’m at as I write this and why my thoughts went where they did?
 I am sitting with a dying hospice patient.
 I’ll call him Fred.
 I can’t show you a picture of him for obvious reasons, but I can show you a picture of the wall I’m staring at in his room.
 It’s 2:30 am, and I have been staring at this wall for two hours.

-Fred has little family, and no one visits him.
+I don’t know if Fred has any family, but no one visits him.
 He was in the final stages of Alzheimer’s disease when I first met him, so we were never able to communicate.
 I have no idea what he did for a living, but for now, he is my teacher, like all the patients I see.

 They can sometimes do more – at least for me – at this moment.